Bruin-Dev/Intelygenz/README.md

     . . .
   ```

+>It is important to reflect the changes in both files simultaneously so that the version of the development in local and AWS is the same at the end of the development of a feature or fix.

 ## Env files

 Ask a maintainer for a temp private token.
 Clone the mettel repo and run: